 ___"A delight to read.
 So delicate, casually cruel, wickedly funny and wildly alluring." - Stephen Fry

-Angel is the story of Damion, a boy who is so beautiful that everybody falls in love with him.
+Damion is a boy who is so beautiful that everybody falls in love with him.
 This, his greatest advantage in life, gradually turns into his heaviest burden and so as he reaches adulthood, Damion, in an act half wanton, half heroic, destroys what for most people - but not for him - has come to define his essence.

 A classic tale of a young man seeking his destiny